work book news info ︎

-In my latest project, I try to grab the imagination by the throat.
+In this project (2022), I try to grab the imagination by the throat.
 Faced with a time in which we waverlingly plod on, I feel the need to get a glimpse of a future we can cling to.
 I grab a lot and frequently miss.

 then what makes me needed